 In recognition of his achievement, GALA will be making a $1,000 donation in Father Martin’s name to Eastern Point Retreat House, a Jesuit-based facility in Gloucester MA devoted to practicing the Spiritual Exercises as St. Ignatius designed them.

-LGBT Leadership Awards
+LGBTQ Leadership Awards

 Larry Condren Distinguished Service Award – Pete Buttigieg, Mayor of South Bend

 This award is given to individuals who have demonstrated service to others consistent with the mission and spirit of our organization.
 Mayor Pete has a long record of service in both the military and public sectors.
 He has made revitalization of South Bend his priority and has accomplished this through partnering with the university to improve lives of South Bend residents and ND/SMC students alike.
 He has lived his life authentically as a gay man and the “out” mayor of the state’s fourth largest city.
-His very success is helping break down barriers for the LGBT community.
+His very success is helping break down barriers for the LGBTQ community.

 Mayor Pete Buttigieg is the chief executive of the City of South Bend.
 He took office in 2012 at the age of twenty-nine, and is responsible for the city workforce of over 1,000 employees and an annual budget over $380 million.
 Buttigieg was born in South Bend and attended St. Joseph High School.